-In a further effort to combat the spread of COVID-19 in our communities, the Ministry of Education has directed that voluntary asymptomatic COVID-19 testing of students and staff will be conducted in Ontario schools.
-The testing is also expected to include children and staff from child-care centres located inside schools, as well as school bus drivers associated with all schools for the Boards.
+In a further effort to combat the spread of COVID-19 in our communities, the Ministry of Education has directed that voluntary asymptomatic COVID-19 testing clinics are made available, in Ontario schools, to asymptomatic members of school communities, including; school staff, students and families, childcare staff, children and families and school bus drivers associated with all schools for the Boards.

 A Community Approach

-Locally, the St. Clair Catholic DSB, Lambton Kent DSB, Conseil scolaire catholique Providence and Conseil scolaire Viamonde, are partnering to run asymptomatic testing from a community approach; sharing facilities and providing families with open access to locations regardless of board attended.
+Locally, the St. Clair Catholic DSB, Lambton Kent DSB and Conseil scolaire Viamonde are partnering to run asymptomatic testing from a community approach; sharing facilities and providing families with open access to locations regardless of board attended.

 This initiative is being coordinated by CLASS, the Lambton Kent and St. Clair Catholic DSB’s joint consortium, which also manages transportation, child-care, energy & environmental services, and community use of schools.